-- Tops must be long enough that they could be tucked in.
+- 1. Tops must be long enough that they could be tucked in.
 The midriff area must be covered both standing and sitting.
 Neckline should be appropriate and shoulders must be covered. - 2.
 Clothing or any other item of apparel, including jewelry, which advertises, displays, or refers to nonprescription drugs, controlled substances or illegal drugs, tobacco, sexual references, alcoholic beverages, or T-shirts that are inappropriate or vulgar are not considered suitable for school.
 Chains, spike jewelry, or potentially harmful accessories are not appropriate. - 3.
 No hats, bandannas, or hair coverings are to be worn in the building. - 4.
 Shirts/Dresses should be appropriate for school with sleeves.
-Undergarments are not to show. - Oversized pants or pants with excessively large pockets are considered inappropriate for school purposes and present the opportunity to conceal contraband; therefore, they will not be allowed. - 6.
+Undergarments are not to show. - 5.
+Oversized pants or pants with excessively large pockets are considered inappropriate for school purposes and present the opportunity to conceal contraband; therefore, they will not be allowed. - 6.
 All skirts, slits in skirts, and shorts must meet the "fingertip rule." - 7.
 All skirts/shorts should be loose-fitting, comfortable, and in common decency.
 No overly tight (per staff judgment) pants, shorts or skirts of any type or length are to be worn. - 8.
 No torn or cut pants or jeans, etc., above the fingertip rule will be permitted at school.
 Pants should not be long enough to be under foot. - 9.
 No tube tops or tank tops are to be worn by girls or boys. - 10.
 No bare feet.
 Shoes/sandals must be worn at all times. - 11.
-Any type of dress or jewelry that causes a class disruption may result in a referral and placement in SII until the disruption is resolved.
+Any type of dress or jewelry that causes a class disruption may result in a referral and placement in ISS until the disruption is resolved.

-Students may be offered appropriate dress by the school, or they may be placed in SII until proper dress can be obtained.
+Students may be offered appropriate dress by the school, or they may be placed in ISS until proper dress can be obtained.
 Also, students may be issued an appropriate dress checklist that they carry throughout the day to ensure compliance is maintained each block.
 Students who continually fail to comply with the dress code will be placed at Level I of the school's discipline policy and be handled accordingly.

 RUSHVILLE CONSOLIDATED HIGH SCHOOL ATHLETICS

 Athletics-Male Athletics-Female

+Football Volleyball

+Soccer Soccer

-Football Volleyball Soccer Soccer Tennis Golf
+Tennis Golf

-Cross Country
+Cross Country Cross Country

-Basketball
+Basketball Basketball

-Wrestling
+Wrestling Gymnastics

-Swimming
+Swimming Swimming

-Track
+Track Track

-Baseball
+Baseball Softball

-Golf
+Golf Tennis

-Gross Country

-Basketball

-Basketball

-Gross Country

-Basketball

-Basketball

-Gross Country

-Basketball

-Basketball

-Gross Country

-Basketball

-Basketball

-Basketball

-Gross Country

-Basketball

 Eastern Indiana Athletic Conference

-Connersville Batesville Franklin County Greensburg Lawrenceburg Rushville East Central South Dearborn
+Connersville Batesville e Franklin County Greensburg

+Lawrenceburg Rushville East Central South Dearborn

 RCHS Training Regulations